 - For a simple fistula that isn’t too close to your anus, the doctor will cut open the skin and muscle surrounding the tunnel.
 This allows the opening to heal from the inside out.

-- She may use a plug to close the fistula.
+- They may use a plug to close the fistula.

 - For a more complicated fistula, the doctor might put a tube -- known as a seton -- into the opening.
 This helps drain the infected fluid before surgery.
 It could take 6 weeks or more.